ctrueden/tykroll.com/works.md

 __[Passacaglia (2020)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0224032)__
 <br>_unaccompanied flute_
 <br> Thinking about unaccompanied solos in the 2020 pandemic and I looking to the past for inspiration, I wrote [and performed](https://youtu.be/Tx3Oq2TyrCI) this Passacaglia for unaccompanied flute.
-The lone flute has quite a bit to do keeping the ground bass going for entire piece while playing different lines of counterpoint above it.
+The lone flute has quite a bit to do here keeping the ground bass going for entire piece while playing different lines of counterpoint above it.
 I innovated a bit in the form by displacing the ground bass one beat in time to create contrasting middle section.